lawrennd/talks/_business/ai-opportunities-and-challenges-may-2025.md

 ---
 layout: talk
 title: "AI Opportunities and Challenges"
-subtitle: "How Should Technology Leaders Navigate the New Landscape"
+subtitle: "Innovation in the Public Sector"
 abstract: >
-  As generative AI reshapes the technology landscape, CTOs and technology leaders face fundamental questions about human-machine interaction and organizational adaptation.
+  As generative AI reshapes the technology landscape, the public sector faces questions about human-machine interaction and organizational adaptation.
 This session explores how the economics of attention, human bandwidth limitations, and information flows affect AI implementation in organizations.
 Through examining real-world examples and emerging patterns, we'll develop practical approaches for technology leaders to navigate this rapidly evolving landscape.
 date: 2025-05-01
 time: "13:00"
 duration: 90